w3f/Grants-Program/applications/XMBL.md

 ### Team Code Repos

-- [To be provided - XMBL Polkadot repository will be created upon grant approval]
+- XMBL Polkadot repository will be created upon grant approval (https://github.com/xmbl-org/xmbl-polkadot)

 Please also provide the GitHub accounts of all team members.
 If they contain no activity, references to projects hosted elsewhere or live are also fine.